 The mining sector in Namibia significantly contributes to the country's Gross Domestic Product (GDP), government tax receipts and export revenues.
-For this reason, exploration activities are encouraged in Namibia and the vision of the Minerals Policy being to "further attract investment and enable the private sector to take the lead in exploration, mining, mineral beneficiation and marketing" supports the development.
-The proposed project is in line with this vision and has the potential to create employment in the local communities, namely Walvis Bay, Swapkomund and the marginalised Topnaar people (‡Aonin).
+For this reason, exploration activities are encouraged in Namibia and the vision of the minerals policy being to "further attract investment and enable the private sector to take the lead in exploration, mining, mineral beneficiation and marketing" supports the development.
+The proposed project is in line with this vision and has the potential to create employment in the local communities, namely Walvis Bay, Swakopmund and the marginalised Topnaar people (‡Aonin).
 In the event that exploration activities are successful, and a resource can be defined in commercially viable concentrations, exploration operations can potentially transcend into mining operations, which can result in socio-economic development.

-Uranium was discovered in the Namib Desert in 1928 and intensive exploration commenced in the late 1950s.
 Uranium is used in the nuclear industry to produce electricity.
-Nuclear is the world's second largest source of low-carbon power (>30% of the total in 2015).
+Nuclear is the world's second-largest source of low-carbon power (>30% of the total in 2015).
 Approximately, 11% of the world's electricity is generated by approximately 450 nuclear power reactors in 50 countries and around 60 more reactors are under construction.
 This is equivalent to 16% of existing capacity, while an additional 150-160 are planned, equivalent to nearly half of existing capacity (World Nuclear Association , 2018).
 Furthermore, uranium is required to supply these reactors and ensure low-carbon power is generated.
 Namibia is one of the few countries which has uranium deposits and has three significant uranium mines capable of providing 10% of world uranium output.